Replit vs GitHub Copilot: The complete comparison guide

 Winner: Tie

-Replit uses integrated AI agents for full-stack automation, while GitHub Copilot excels at deep, granular code suggestions.
+Replit uses an integrated AI agent for full-stack automation, while GitHub Copilot excels at deep, granular code suggestions.
 The best choice depends on whether you need complete applications or micro-level coding support.

 Collaboration defines how easily teams build together across locations and time zones.